NFL Rumors: Bears, Colts Among Colin Kaepernick’s Best Options If He Makes Comeback This Season

 As reported on Tuesday by The Inquisitr, the NFL has announced that it will hold a private workout for free-agent quarterback Colin Kaepernick.
-The 32-year-old signal-caller has not played since the 2016 season, with many pointing to the fallout from his national anthem protests as the reason why he has seemingly been blackballed out of the league.
+The 32-year-old signal-caller has not played since the 2016 season, with many pointing to the fallout from his national anthem protests as the reason why he has seemingly been blackballed from the league.
 But considering the upcoming workout, as well as the many teams in need of help at quarterback, a new report listed a number of teams that could benefit the most if they sign Kaepernick as a free agent this season.

 According to SBNation, the Chicago Bears are among the five teams that could “make sense” as a destination for Kaepernick, even if several would-be free-agent quarterbacks had been linked to the team in recent weeks.
 Explaining why the Bears could be a good landing spot, the publication’s Adam Stiles brought up the perceived lack of faith in third-year signal-caller Mitch Trubisky, who has led Chicago to a 4-5 record despite the team having “one of the NFL’s best defenses.”
 He added, however, that the Bears are still more likely to finish the 2019 campaign with Trubisky starting behind center and journeyman Chase Daniel backing him up as a second-stringer.